Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 One of my very favorite things about Volubilis was the chance just to play in Roman ruins.
 How often do you get to do that — especially in Africa?

-As a bonus, we visited Volubilis at a time where there were thousands of wildflowers in bloom.
+As a bonus, we visited Volubilis at a time when there were thousands of wildflowers in bloom.
 Wow!

 • Getting there: Volubilis is roughly one and a half hours by car from Fes through beautiful agricultural country.
 We hired a private driver for the trip.